AAFC-Bioinfo-AAC/template-repository/README.md

 The following files were adapted from the [Template for Government of Canada open source code repositories](https://github.com/canada-ca/template-gabarit): `CODE_OF_CONDUCT.md`, `CONTRIBUTING.md` and `SECURITY.md`.

-🤖 This project includes content generated with the assistance of AI models.
-All AI-generated material has been reviewed, verified, and, where necessary, refined by the project team to ensure accuracy.
+🤖 Generative AI models were used in the development of this project, and all AI-generated content has been reviewed, verified, and refined by the project team to ensure accuracy.

 ---